mongodb/libmongocrypt/README.md

    - For all final releases, on the `rx.y` release branch increment the patch version (i.e., change `version = "1.0.0"` to `version = "1.0.1-SNAPSHOT"`).
    - For an example of this, see [this commit](https://github.com/mongodb/libmongocrypt/commit/508e21f4abff9f5519e0357a63a4ad30d2c24692) and its parent commit.
    - Note that if this is a new minor release (e.g. `x.y.0`), then post-release changes to build.gradle.kts happen on two branches.
-- If this is a new minor release (e.g. `x.y.0`), then on the `master` branch update the Linux distribution package installation instructions in the below sections to refer to the next version x.\[y+1\].
-(It must be the next minor version as after these steps are completed builds from `master` will carry a version based on x.\[y+1\].)
 - Commit and push.
 - Ensure the version on Evergreen with the tagged commit is scheduled.
 The upload-all task must run to complete the release. ([Example](https://evergreen.mongodb.com/task/libmongocrypt_publish_snapshot_upload_all_77eec777c14171956c69b60aaaa4f85931c957ba_22_03_02_13_51_38)).
 - Create the release from the GitHub releases page from the new tag.